 April 1918, the zoo opens to the public against payment of an entrance fee.
 On 11 May 1923, the member's meeting decides in Restaurant Simpang to set up a new Zoo Society and to replace co-founder and chairman J.P.
 Mooyman by W.A.
 Hompes.
 In 1927, zoo expansion with 3 ha portion of land from OJS is made possible through support by local authorities and a Parliamentary decree.
 In 1939-40, an additional expansion of 8 ha is implemented.

-During the last decades, Surabaya Zoo has been dubbed the “zoo of death” because of reported overcrowding, trade in animals and animals dying from disease and malnutrition.
+During the last decades, Surabaya Zoo has been dubbed the “zoo of death” because of reported overcrowding, animal trade and animals dying from disease and malnutrition.
 Online petitions draw international attention.
 In 2010, the government deploys a temporary team headed up by the experienced zookeeper Tony Sumampau.

 At around 6 AM, we have coffee opposite the zoo after disembarking from the boat from Bali.
 We peer inside and a zookeeper opens the door.
 He lets us enter the pelican aviary as well as the komodo dragon enclosure...
 Crocodile and turtle are brough to the surface for us, the elephant is saddled and we are offered nasi goreng.